osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 Installing the OSDF Cache
 =========================

-This document describes how to install a Pelican-based Open Science Data Federation (OSDF) Cache service via RPMs.
+This document describes how to install an Open Science Data Federation (OSDF) Cache service via RPMs.
-This service allows a site or regional network to cache data frequently used in Open Science Pool jobs, reducing data transfer over the wide-area network and decreasing access latency.
+This service allows a site or regional network to cache data frequently used in Open Science Pool jobs, reducing data transfer over the wide-area network and increasing throughput to jobs.

 Before Starting